 Stability

-Bonds have also had a reputation for being a low-volatility asset class.
-Having them in your portfolio alongside equities can help to smooth out some of the volatility of the stock market.
+Bonds are also known as a low-volatility asset class.
+Having them in your portfolio alongside equities can help smooth out some of the stock market’s volatility.

 Security